Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Introduction

 \section{Introduction}

 In recent years, it has become increasingly apparent that useful quantum computers will need to be distributed in some fashion in order to scale to practically large sizes \cite{path_to_qc}.
 With this comes the problem of distributed circuit compilation.
 That is, the problem of mapping the gates and addressed logical qubits of a hardware-agnostic quantum program or circuit to a constrained physical system.
 In particular, when compiling to a quantum-networked distributed system, the primary bottleneck will be the number of times that long-range entanglement is required between the QPUs \cite{optimized_dqc_comiler}.
-So much so that local controlled-Z (CZ) gates can be viewed as "free".
-Our work follows in the trend of wanting to reduce the number of long-range entangled states required; however, while the majority of work on distributed compilation has focused on the circuit model of quantum computation, instead we explore the measurement-based quantum computation (MBQC) model \cite{one_way,mbqc}.
-The main benefit of the MBQC model is that instead of performing unitary evolution as in the circuit-based model of computation (CBQC), one \textit{only} needs to generate a cluster state and then perform single qubit measurements to achieve universality \cite{one_way}.
+So much so that QPU-local two-qubit gates can be viewed as "free".
+Our work follows in the trend of wanting to reduce the number of long-range entangled states required.
+However, while the majority of existing work on distributed compilation has focused on the circuit model of quantum computation, instead we explore the measurement-based quantum computation (MBQC) model \cite{one_way,mbqc}.
+The main benefit of the MBQC model is that instead of performing unitary evolution as in the circuit-based model of computation (CBQC), one \textit{only} needs to generate a graph state and then perform single qubit measurements to achieve universality \cite{one_way}.
 Because both are equivalent, whether MBQC or CBQC is advantageous will depend on hardware specific error rates and the differences between gate and measurement speeds for the specific hardware in question.
-One potential downside of MBQC is that it can require more qubits; however, this can be addressed by preparing the cluster state as it is being measured, as well as through optimized compilers to reduce the sizes of the required cluster state to some compiled algorithmic graph states as in \cite{Jabalizer}.
+One potential downside of MBQC is that it can require more qubits.
+However, this can be addressed by preparing the graph state as it is being measured, as well as through optimized compilers to reduce the sizes of the required graph state to some compiled algorithmic graph states as in \cite{Jabalizer}.
 Despite the capability for dynamic generation of these graph states in MBQC, the spatial cost still grows with the path-width of the desired graph state \cite{Elman_2025}.
-Because pathwidth can grow even linearly with the input size (for a very simple example, $K_n$, a complete $n$ vertex graph), to achieve certain large scales of MBQC, distributed quantum computing is inevitable.
+Because pathwidth can grow even linearly with the input size (for a very simple example, $K_n$, a complete $n$ vertex graph), to achieve certain large scales of MBQC (especially on a "matter qubit" platform where qubit-number-per-module can be a limiting factor due to fabrication constraints) distributed quantum computing is inevitable.